aosabook/500lines/modeller/chapter.md

 a full featured game engine like PyGame.

 #### Moving the Camera
 There are two camera controls available in this project.
-In this project, we accomplish camera motion by tranforming the scene.
+In this project, we accomplish camera motion by transforming the scene.
 In other words, the camera is at a fixed location and the camera controls actually move the scene instead of moving the camera.
 The camera is placed at `[0, 0, -15]` and faces the origin.
 In a different implementation, we could change the perspective matrix to effectively move the camera instead of the scene.
 This design decision has very little impact on the rest of the project.
 We move the scene instead of the camera because it is the standard practise.